daeks-archive/TwitchBot-JSON/README.md

 - Get OAuth token from http://twitchapps.com/tmi/
 - Allow write access to folder of twitchbot.php
 - Define parameters in config.php
+- Add yourself as owner (Twitch username)
 - Start bot with `php -f twitchbot.php`
+- Join the botname's twitchchannel and force the bot with `!join <channel>` to join your desired channel

 Distributed under the MIT-Style License.